Chemical Vs. Physical Sunscreen-Pros And Cons

 On the one hand, physical mineral sunscreens offer broad spectrum protection from both UVB and UVA rays.
 They provide sun protection right after application and their function lasts longer against exposure to UV rays.

 On the other hand, if the zinc oxide and titanium dioxide molecules in the mineral sunscreen’s composition do not have a nanoparticle size (15-100 nm), they leave a white residue on the skin.

 This can be rather unpleasant especially if you use a sunscreen like that on your face.

 The first time I used a mineral sunscreen on the face, I had no idea that it would leave such residue and also that it would not be absorbed into the skin, making me look like a white ghost 🙂 Nevertheless, I kept using it on my body and chose something different for my face.

 Alternatively, you can apply a tiny amount of sunscreen on the face and rub it gently on the skin till it disappears, but then you are not providing your skin with adequate sun protection especially for the face where sun can cause all kinds of damage such as sun spots and redness but also fine lines and wrinkles.

 Nevertheless, in order to deal with this problem, companies today are using nanoparticles of zinc oxide and titanium dioxide in their mineral physical sunscreen products, so you don’t need to worry about that white residue.

 Another con of those mineral sunscreens is that some of them may not spread on the skin as nicely as chemical sunscreens do due to their thicker consistency.

 Finally, some sunscreens that contain titanium dioxide may cause acne.

-After looking at the pros and cons of chemical vs. physical sunscreen, it is up to you to choose the one that suits your skin´s needs and sensitivities the most.
+After looking at the pros and cons of chemical vs. physical sunscreen, it is up to you to choose the one that suits your skin’s needs or sensitivities.
 Still, remember that for people with sensitive skin or for babies, the use of mineral physical sunscreen is the best choice.